devitocodes/devitocodes.github.io/publications.md

 ---

+As part of our commitment to open science, the Devito team post preprints of our papers to arXiv as soon as we submit them to conferences or journals.
+Comments/feedback is always welcome as are citations to preprints as it can take a long time for publications to make their way through the peer-review process.

 ### Paper publications

+* Mathias Louboutin, Fabio Luporini, Philipp Witte, Rhodri Nelson, George Bisbas, Jan Thorbecke, Felix J. Herrmann, Gerard Gorman.
+Scaling through abstractions -- high-performance vectorial wave simulations for seismic inversion with Devito.
+Submitted to Supercomputing 2020, [[iarXiv:2004.10519](https://arxiv.org/abs/2004.10519)]

 * Fabio Luporini, Mathias Louboutin, Michael Lange, Navjot Kukreja, Jan Hückelheim, Charles Yount, Philipp Witte, Paul H. J. Kelly, Felix J. Herrmann, Gerard J. Gorman.
   Architecture and performance of Devito, a system for automated stencil computation.
-Submitted to ACM Transactions on Mathematical Software (August 2019)
+Accepted to ACM Transactions on Mathematical Software (submitted August 2019)
 [[arxiv:1807.03032](https://arxiv.org/abs/1807.03032)]

 * Mathias Louboutin, Michael Lange, Fabio Luporini, Navjot Kukreja, Philipp A. Witte, Felix J. Herrmann, Paulius Velesko and Gerard J. Gorman